-As defined in HAB Policy Clarification Notice 16-02, ADAP is a "state-administered program authorized under RWHAP Part B to provide U.S. Food and Drug Administration (FDA)-approved medications to low-income clients living with HIV who have no coverage or limited health care coverage...
-ADAPs can provide access to medication by using program funds to purchase health care coverage and through medical cost sharing for eligible clients...ADAPs may use a limited amount of program funds for activities that enhance access to, adherence to, and monitoring of antiretroviral therapy with prior approval."
+As defined in HAB Policy Clarification Notice 16-02 RWHAP Eligible Individuals & Allowable Uses of Funds, an ADAP is a "state-administered program authorized under RWHAP Part B to provide U.S. Food and Drug Administration (FDA)-approved medications to low-income clients living with HIV who have no coverage or limited health care coverage...
+ADAPs can provide access to medication by using program funds to purchase health care coverage and through medical cost sharing for eligible clients...
+ADAPs may use a limited amount of program funds for activities that enhance access to, adherence to, and monitoring of antiretroviral therapy with prior approval."